 Camping in the Dordogne

-Canvas offers the finest Dordogne campsites at the best possible prices, close to many of the Dordogne’s key historic attractions.
+Canvas Holidays offers the finest Dordogne campsites at the best possible prices, close to many of the regions key attractions.
+Five-star Soleil Plage sits just a stone’s throw away from the Dordogne River, providing ample opportunity for sunbathing, swimming and water sports.

-Things to do when you’re camping in the Dordogne
+Things to do when camping in the Dordogne